jay-kumogata/InfoNES/gba/README.md

 	> ./kakipee.exe sample.nes

-1. Execute the emulator ROM file in which the ROM file is written from the GBA emulator (e.g. VisualBoyAdvance)
+1. Execute the emulator ROM file, in which the ROM file is written, from the GBA emulator (e.g. VisualBoyAdvance)

 ## Specification
 ### CPU